Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Full lattice sequence

-Considering a decomposition of the Hamiltonian into Pauli strings with associated coefficients $c_\ell$, the magnitude $|c_{\ell}|$ of the different terms in the effective Hamiltonian is shown in Fig.~\ref{fig2}, where they are organized according to their weight (namely, the number of non-identity operators in the tensor product).
+Considering a decomposition of the Hamiltonian into Pauli strings with associated coefficients $c_\ell$, the magnitude $|c_{\ell}|$ of the different terms in the effective Hamiltonian is shown in Fig.~\ref{fig:Figure5}(a), where they are organized according to their weight (namely, the number of non-identity operators in the tensor product).
 The desired terms (four-body and boundary two-body) are almost three orders of magnitude larger than unwanted terms.
 The leading error terms appear at order $|c_\ell|/\omega\sim10^{-4}$ and correspond to two-spin $\hat{X}\hat{X}$ and $\hat{Y}\hat{Y}$ terms contained already in $\hat{V}_{i,j}$ [first line of Eq.~\eqref{eq:Err}].
 The renowned topological properties of the toric code are in general jeopardized when strings of Pauli operators spanning the whole system and connecting different boundaries are present~\cite{Kitaev2003}.
-From Fig.~\ref{fig2}(b), one can further see that terms of such a weight are very weak, as expected since they can be created only via deeply nested commutators of single-plaquette effective Hamiltonians $\hat{H}_{i,j}$.
+From Fig.~\ref{fig:Figure5}(a), one can further see that terms of such a weight are very weak, as expected since they can be created only via deeply nested commutators of single-plaquette effective Hamiltonians $\hat{H}_{i,j}$.
 For this reason, their magnitude will also decay with the system size, since more and more commutators will be needed to create a similar string.
 The preservation of the toric-code topological properties for the quantum simulated model will be inspected more in detail Sec.~\ref{sec:anyons}.

-Before moving on, we would like to stress that our hybrid continuous-digital approach to Floquet engineering allows us to realize four-body terms, which in the regime where standard high-frequencies expansions work, would correspond to very small third-order contributions.
+Before moving on, we would like to stress that our hybrid continuous-digital approach to Floquet engineering allows us to realize four-body terms, which in the regime where standard high-frequencies expansions work, would correspond to very small third-order contributions, as discussed in Sec.~\ref{sec:single_plaquette}.